ai-sprint-eu-project/space4ai-r-runtime-manager/README.md

 python3 runtime_manager_cli.py infras --application_dir <APPLICATION DIR> --dir_to_save <DIR TO SAVE THE TOSCA FILES>
 ```
 - application_dir: it is the default folder of the application
-- dir_to_save: it is folder to save the tosca files gotten from the IM
+- dir_to_save: it is folder to save the tosca files gotten from the IM (OPTIONAL)
+if there is not **dir_to_save**, it will take by default the folder *application_dir/aisprint/deployments/base/im* to save the old toscas

 ### Step 4: RUNTIME TOSCA